opsdroid/opsdroid/docs/connectors/slack.md

 A connector for [Slack](https://slack.com/).

-## ⚠️ **Breaking Changes introduced in opsdroid 0.21.0**
+## ⚠️ **Breaking Changes introduced in opsdroid 0.22.0**

 We have dropped support for the RTM API.
-Now the Slack Connector uses the [events API](https://api.slack.com/apis/connections/events-api) and [Socket Mode](https://api.slack.com/apis/connections/socket)
+Now the Slack Connector supports the [events API](https://api.slack.com/apis/connections/events-api) and [Socket Mode](https://api.slack.com/apis/connections/socket) from new apps

 ### Migrating away from RTM
 * Follow Requirements and Configuration steps and choose the *Socket Mode* Backend.